Performance Evaluation and Planning

 - Investment in homeless shelters, services and homelessness prevention programs through the Los Angeles Homeless Services Authority

-- Homebuyer and home safety programs including first time homebuyer assistance, minor home repairs for elderly and disabled residents, remediation of lead-based paint hazards and healthy home education and interventions
+- Homebuyer and home safety programs including first time homebuyer assistance, minor home repairs for elderly and persons with disabilities, remediation of lead-based paint hazards and healthy home education and interventions

 - Planning, research, program evaluation and grants management